i3uex/sam/README.md

 - **Location:** [Zenodo][dataset].
 - **Description:** 3520 slices from 20 patients.

-Execute the script **scripts/download_dataset.sh** from the root folder of this project download the dataset:
+Execute the script **scripts/download_dataset.sh** from the root folder of this project to download the dataset:

 ```shell
 $ scripts/download_dataset.sh
 ```

-[dataset]: https://zenodo.org/record/3757476 "COVID-19 CT Lung and Infection Segmentation Dataset"

 ## Working Data